Program Highlights

 Kellyann Niotis with the 2020 Research Award

 Residents in our program are actively involved in research.
 We work with faculty in the Brain and Mind Research Institute, the Clinical and Translational Neuroscience Unit, subspecialty centers, and education faculty on various scholarly projects.
-For mentored projects in basic science, residents work with faculty at Weill Cornell Medicine, Rockefeller University, and MSKCC.
+For mentored projects in basic science, residents work with faculty at Weill Cornell Medicine and MSKCC.
 Our annual Resident Research Symposium features residents presenting on work they previously presented at various scientific meetings or have published.
 Our residents have had a robust presence at meetings including the International Stroke Conference and the American Academy of Neurology.
 Identification of candidates for numerous clinical trials is routine for our residents in inpatient and outpatient practice.
-One superlative resident is chosen annually at the end of the PGY III year to be honored as the McGraw Fellow in Neurology Research for their PGY IV year where substantial dedicated research time will be alotted.
+One resident is chosen annually at the end of the PGY III year to be honored as the McGraw Fellow in Neurology Research for their PGY IV year where substantial dedicated research time will be alotted.
 In addition, one resident position every 4 years is supported by the Brain and Mind Research Institute to plan for research elective time through the 4 years, including substantial and blocked research elective time during the PGY IV year.

 Neurology Resident as Educator Track